shin10kudev/weekend-code-challenge/07-zero-to-hero/SOLUTION.md

 }
 ```

-This solution will be linear O(n) time, but the space is O(n), since we have to allocate memory for the `zeros` and `nonZeros` array, which combined will be equal to the size of `n`.
-This is a good first-pass solution, but we can do better in terms of space complexity.
+This solution will use linear O(n) time, but the space is O(2n), since we have to allocate memory for the `zeros` and `nonZeros` array, which combined will be equal to the size of `n`, and when we return the final output, we're actually creating a new array of length `n`.

+This is not bad for a first-pass solution, because we have something to work with, but we can do better in terms of space complexity.

 ## Solution 2: Swap with items at end of the array

-This is a popular solution to this question.
-By keeping a pointer referencing the value at the end of the array, when we encounter a zero, we can swap the values and then move the pointer 1 to the left.
+This 2nd solution is a popular approach to this problem.
+By keeping a pointer referencing the value at the end of the array, when we encounter a zero, we can swap the values and then move our end pointer to the left by 1.

-One thing to watch out for with this solution is the case where your end pointer is pointing at another zero.
-Like in the case of `[0, 1, 0]`.
-If you don't pay attention to this, then you'll end up swapping two zeros, and you are back to square, well--zero.
+However, one thing to watch out for with this solution is the case where your end pointer is pointing at another zero, like in the case of `[0, 1, 0]`.
+If you don't pay attention to this, then you'll end up swapping two zeros, and you'll be back to square, well -- square zero.

 Let's see how we can overcome this: